The Root Causes of Complex Chronic Illness and Pain, and the Path to Recovery

 • Daily Life Stress: Work pressures, financial worries, conflicts with family or friends, overwhelming news cycles, masking disabilities, sensory issues, and systemic oppression like the patriarchy and colonialism.

-• Early adverse experiences and beyond: childhood or adulthood neglect, ignoring, abandonment, absenteeism, abuse, violence, bullying, conflict, trauma etc can take a toll
+• Early adverse experiences and beyond: childhood or adulthood neglect, ignoring, abandonment, absenteeism, abuse, violence, bullying, conflict, trauma and so on can take a toll

 • Cultural Conditioning and Protective Coping Mechanisms: as children, our inner selves craved freedom, expression, and joy.
 But in order to fit in with societal expectations, you learned cultural conditioning and protective coping mechanisms to suppress your strong emotions and act as a goodist or people-pleaser, perfectionist, co-dependent, masking, hyper-responsible and/or over-achieving person.